 Residential Traffic Calming Program

 Application forms are posted below and in the Related Content section on the right-hand margin of this webpage.
-Applications will be accepted and initially screened continuously, followed by formal evaluations on a rolling, quarterly basis.
+Applications are accepted and initially screened continuously, followed by formal evaluations on a rolling, quarterly basis.

-For applications submitted during FY23-24_Q1 cycle (July 1, 2023 - September 30, 2023), data collection and evaluation was unavoidably delayed.
-We expect our consultant to begin collecting traffic data in February then begin sending us results in March, weather permitting.
-Also, in an effort to minimize any further delay to individual applicants, every effort will be made collect data in the order in which applications were received, so for the FY23-24_Q1 cycle, we will start with applications received last July, followed by applications received last August, and so on.
-And finally, when the data comes in, we will complete our evaluation and notify the applicants as quickly as possible whether their block meets the criteria for acceptance and will proceed to the next step in the process.
+For applications submitted during FY23-24 Q2 cycle (October 1, 2023 – December 31, 2023), the data collection and evaluation phase was delayed a few months, however, our consultant began collecting traffic data in July and is expected to begin sending us results in September.
+Once the data comes in, we will complete our evaluation and notify applicants as quickly as possible whether their block meets the criteria for acceptance and will proceed to the next step in the process.

-For applications submitted during FY23-24_Q2 cycle (October 1, 2023 - December 31, 2023), data collection and evaluation will be delayed two to three months.
-We expect our consultant to begin collecting traffic data in April then begin sending us results in May, weather permitting.
-Also, in an effort to minimize any further delay to individual applicants, every effort will be made to collect data in the same order in which applications were received, so for the FY23-24_Q2 cycle, we will start with applications received last October, followed by applications received last November, and so on.
-And finally, when the data comes in, we will complete our evaluation and notify applicants as quickly as possible whether their block meets the criteria for acceptance and will proceed to the next step in the process.
+For applications submitted during FY23-24 Q3 cycle (January 1, 2024 – March 31, 2024), the data collection and evaluation phase will be delayed a few months.
+Currently, we expect our consultant to begin collecting traffic data in October then begin sending us the results in November.
+Once the data comes in, we will complete our evaluation and notify applicants as quickly as possible whether their block meets the criteria for acceptance and will proceed to the next step in the process.

 The SFMTA’s Traffic Calming Program is a resident-driven, application-based program to address mid-block speeding on residential streets in San Francisco.
 The program seeks to enhance neighborhood livability by reducing the adverse impacts of vehicular traffic on residential streets and creating safer and more comfortable streets for people walking, bicycling, and driving alike.